borjaIgartua/borjaigartua.github.io/_pages/movilok/bbva-link.md

                 <p><cite>Mauricio Fuenzalida, BBVA Chile Business Development manager</cite></p>
             </blockquote>
             {% include video id="rryrHuUIDDg" provider="youtube" %}
-            <p>This apps has been developed in xCode and it  is available for iPhone with iOS 6 and further versions.
+            <p>This apps it's available for iPhone with iOS 6 and further versions.
 The application has "networking" which handles network request to a server with user’s data and also callings to a security server.
 Facebook SDK has been included for the users to log in.
 Google Analytics SDK has also been incorporated to trace the user’s behaviour.</p>
         </section>
          </div>
        </div>